wgzhao/hbase-docker/README.md

 	=> ["table-name"]
     hbase(main):003:0>

-Showing the `table-name` table made in the happybase example above.
+Showing the `table-name` table made in the easybase example above.

 Alternatively if you have the Hbase distribution available on the host you can use `bin/hbase shell` if the hbase configuration has